lislema/gemini-agent/README.md

 FastAPI microservice that exposes Gemini 2.5 (via Google GenAI SDK) behind a simple REST API.

+The idea is to run the agent in GCP in Kubernetes and to send REST commands to it

 ## Features
 - `/health` – health check
 - `/prompt` – one-shot text generation